News

 Ammonium Sulphate – A By-product of Coal Coking Process

 Ammonium sulphate is produced as a by-product during removal of ammonia (NH3) from the raw coke oven gas generated during the coking of the metallurgical coal in by-product coke ovens.
 Its industrial production began over a century ago, as by-product in gas cleaning in coke and coal gasification plants.
 Ammonium sulphate is produced as crystals.
-It is an organic, white odorless solid and crystalline salt with a number of commercial uses.
+It is an inorganic, white odourless solid and crystalline salt with a number of commercial uses.
 It contains around 21% nitrogen (N2) and 24% sulphur (S).

 The Chemical Abstracts Service (CAS) registry number for ammonium sulphate is 7783–20–2.
 Its EC number is 231-984-1.
 Its IUPAC ID is Diazanium sulfate.
 It is currently classifiable under Harmonized Tariff Schedule of the United States (HTSUS) subheading 3102.21.0000.